vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/4_ABHASAVADA_AS_THE_BASIS_OF_THE_TRIKA_THEORY_OF_KNOWLEDGE.md

 THE BASIS OF THE TRIKA THEORY OF KNOWLEDGE 257

 degree and not of kind.
 But does a practical man of the world require the knowledge of all these philosophical concepts ?
 Can such a knowledge help him in achieving what he has set his heart on ?
-Abhinava's statement: "In practical every-day life the view point of the Naiyāyikas is the best" seems, therefore, to have been inspired by the following words of Lord Krşņa :
+Abhinava's statement: "In practical every-day life the view point of the Naiyāyikas is the best" seems, therefore, to have been inspired by the following words of Lord Krṣņa :

 “The enlightened should not disturb the minds of the unenlightened, who are given to active life, by talk of knowledge (jñāna)"